A Minute With: Mark Ruffalo on mixing it up in acting and film

-NEW YORK (Reuters) - Actor Mark Ruffalo has played characters ranging from a gay AIDS activist and a sperm donor to a recovering sex-addict and an FBI agent and will reprise his role as the Incredible Hulk in next year’s “The Avengers: Age of Ultron.”
+NEW YORK, July 9 (Reuters) - Actor Mark Ruffalo has played characters ranging from a gay AIDS activist and a sperm donor to a recovering sex-addict and an FBI agent and will reprise his role as the Incredible Hulk in next year’s “The Avengers: Age of Ultron.”

 An Academy Award nominee for 2010’s “The Kids Are All Right,” Ruffalo, 46, is appearing in U.S. theaters in the musical film “Begin Again” and will be seen later this year as an Olympic wrestling champion in “Foxcatcher.”